 Apart from big metropolises like Tokyo, Osaka or Kyoto, there are many cities in Japan with a long and rich history.
-Usually these are the cities where castles are overshadowing them.
-From the historical point of view, these were powerful fortresses, concentrating power and being a center of the region’s management.
+Usually, these are the cities where castles are overshadowing them.
+From the historical point of view, these were powerful fortresses, concentrating power and being a centre of the region’s management.
 Around castles, there was an environment for trade and culture to be established and developed.
-Each of these cities had its own unique character, which we can also admire in many places today.
-One of the most famous cities of its kind is Matsumoto.
+Each of these cities had its unique character, which we can also admire in many places today.
+One of the most famous cities of its kind in Matsumoto.

-The city originally was called Fukashi, and it was developed in the sixteenth century, around the castle, which until now towers over the city center.
-It is recognized as the National Treasure, and boasts the oldest wooden watch tower in Japan.
+The city originally was called Fukashi, and it was developed in the sixteenth century, around the castle, which until now towers over the city centre.
+It is recognized as the National Treasure and boasts the oldest wooden watchtower in Japan.

 How can you spend time in Matsumoto?